okstate-maps/intro-html-css-js/README.md

 }
 ```

-Read more about GeoJSON [here](http://geojson.org/) and [here](http://www.macwright.org/2015/03/23/geojson-second-bite.html).
-You can make some GeoJSON [here](http://geojson.io/).
-It's worth reading a bit about what GeoJSON is and playing around with drawing some.

 If you ever interact with an API (which stands for Application Programming Interface), it will 99% of the time be in the form of JSON.

 Some popular APIs include those provided by Twitter and GitHub.